-It’s is NOT net present value or return on investment.
+It’s is NOT return on investment or net present value.
 Increasing financial performance may be ONE of your strategic goals, but others might include growing market share, reducing customer churn, reducing your order-to-cash time, etc.

 There is a problem, however.
 Strategic alignment often means different things to different stakeholders within your business and this is what makes it seem difficult to deliver.